 The people who call Longboat Key home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Longboat Key residents report their race to be White, followed by Asian.
-Important ancestries of people in Longboat Key include English, Irish, Italian, and Russian.
+Important ancestries of people in Longboat Key include German, English, Irish, Italian, and Russian.

 Foreign born people are also an important part of Longboat Key's cultural character, accounting for 15.73% of the town’s population.